mopidy/mopidy/docs/ext/http.rst

 client.
 See :ref:`http-server-api` for how to make static files or server-side functionality from a Mopidy extension available through Mopidy's web server.

-If you're making a web based client and wants to do server side development using some other technology than Tornado, you are of course free to run your own web server and just use Mopidy's web server to host the API endpoints.
+If you're making a web based client and want to do server side development using some other technology than Tornado, you are of course free to run your own web server and just use Mopidy's web server to host the API endpoints.
 But, for clients implemented purely in JavaScript, letting Mopidy host the